-TGba Editor: Change the subclauses below in TGba Draft 2.1 as follows:
+TGba Editor: Change the subclauses below in TGba Draft 2.1 as follows: (CID #2392)

 30. Wake-Up Radio (WUR) MAC specification 30.1 Introduction

-Clause 30 (Wake-Up Radio (WUR) MAC specification) defines the MAC functions of a WUR STA.
+(#2392)

+A WUR STA supports the MAC and MLME functions defined in Clause 30 in addition to the MAC functions defined in Clause 10, the MLME functions defined in Clause 11, the security functions defined in Clause 12, and the HE MAC functions defined in Clause 26 if a WUR STA is an HE STA except when the functions in Clause 30 supersede the functions in Clause 10, Clause 11, Clause 12 or Clause 26. (#2392)

-TGba Editor: Change the following sentence in TGba Draft 2.1 P69L20 as follows:
+TGba Editor: Change the following sentence in TGba Draft 2.1 P69L20 as follows: (CID #2038, 2571)

-A WUR AP shall transmit a WUR frame in the WUR-Data field of a WUR PPDU as defined in 31.2.2 (WUR PPDU format).
+A WUR AP that transmits a WUR PPDU shall include a WUR frame in the WUR PPDU as defined in 31.2.2 (WUR PPDU format). (#2038, 2571)

-TGba Editor: Insert the following subclause after 30.1 in TGba Draft 2.1 P69L23 as follows:
+TGba Editor: Insert the following subclause after 30.1 in TGba Draft 2.1 P69L23 as follows: (CID #2264)

+30.1a WUR channel, WUR primary channel, and WUR discovery channel

+WUR channel is a channel in which a WUR AP transmits WUR Wake-up frames to an associated WUR non-AP STA.

+WUR primary channel is a channel in which a WUR AP transmits WUR Beacon frames (see 30.5.2 WUR Beacon generation).
+The WUR primary channel is indicated in the WUR Operating Class and the WUR Channel subfields in the WUR Operation element contained in a Beacon, Association Response, Reassociation Response, or Probe Response frame transmitted by the WUR AP.

+When the WUR FDMA Channel Switching Support subfield of the WUR Capabilities Information field of the WUR Capabilities element is set to 0, the WUR channel is equal to the WUR primary channel.
+Otherwise, the WUR channel may be different from the WUR primary channel (see 30.10 WUR FDMA operation).

+WUR discovery channel is a channel in which a WUR AP transmits WUR Discovery frames.
+The WUR discovery channel may be indicated in a WUR Discovery element in Beacon and Probe Response frames (see 30.11 WUR Discovery operation).
+WUR discovery channel may be different from the WUR channel and the WUR primary channel.

+NOTE—WUR primary channel can be different from the primary channel of the BSS.

 30.2 Channel access

-TGba Editor: Change the following sentence in TGba Draft 2.1 P63L28 as follows:
+TGba Editor: Change the following sentence in TGba Draft 2.1 P63L28 as follows: (CID #2572)

-A WUR AP that intends to transmit a WUR frame shall contend for the medium as defined in 10.24.2 (HCF contention based channel access (EDCA)) and 10.3.2 (Procedures common to the DCF and EDCAF) except that:
+Before a WUR AP transmits a WUR frame, the WUR AP shall contend for the medium as defined in 10.24.2 (HCF contention based channel access (EDCA)) and 10.3.2 (Procedures common to the DCF and EDCAF) except that: (#2572)

 Table of time and length characteristics

-TGba Editor: Change the following table in TGba Draft 2.1 P122L9 as follows:
+TGba Editor: Change the following table in TGba Draft 2.1 P122L9 as follows: (CID #2113)